On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Discussion

 \subsubsection{Guideline 4: Evaluation of Explanations}

 In our analyses, we identified a lack of evaluation of explanations in the reviewed literature.
 While all of the reviewed papers incorporated an XAI system, less than half of them evaluated the explanation or at least the overall transparency of the system.
 However, failure to evaluate this aspect of the system results in an incomplete evaluation and possibly problematic interpretations.
 For instance, an XAI system may foster positive user attitudes such as satisfaction and behaviors like user task performance, yet users may remain unaware of how the system operates.
 This could lead to an unnoticed redundancy of the implemented explanations.
 We posit that all XAI evaluation studies should integrate measures related to explanations.
 To gain insight into the key elements of XAI explanations, we suggest utilizing the framework outlined by Kim \cite{sentHumancenteredEvaluationExplainable2024}.
+Evaluating explanations directly supports the AI-novice design goals of acceptance and user experience, since both depend on explanation usefulness and explanation satisfaction as their underlying metrics.